fenggeorgeyu/hive-mr-docker-deploy/README.md

 # hive-mr-docker-deploy

 deploy hive with map-reduce in docker

 Change in docker-compose.yml the replicas of datanodes to scale.
+Need to create multiple docker servers and init the swarm.

+On the docker swarm manager:

-To deploy/restart the hive service to multiple nodes:
+* To deploy/restart the hive service to multiple nodes:

         make deploy

-To display the services in the docker stack:
+* To display the services in the docker stack:

         make deploy-ps

-To delete the docker stack:
+* To delete the docker stack:

         make deploy-rm

-To test the services on local:
+* To test the services on local:

         make create